Zhcyoung/BEPH_old/README.md

     	├── ...
 ```

-And generate a pre-train.txt containing the filename:高亮的文字
+And generate a pre-train.txt containing the filename:

 ```
 ./tcga_hnsc/TCGA-CV-A6JZ-01Z-00-DX1/6_30.png